 HESA has been working in Kenya since 2013.

 ASEC is supporting 5583 Catholic sisters in Kenya to study for degrees and diplomas through the HESA program.

 - 33% of HESA participants in Kenya report teaching as their ministry (N=218)

 - 36% of HESA participants in Kenya are studying in the field of education (N=533)

 Recent HESA Reporting

-June 2017: 8 students from Marywood University & Chestnut Hill College attended a 3-week service trip to Kenya.
+June 2017: Students from Marywood University & Chestnut Hill College attended a 3-week service trip to Kenya.
 They provided service at various sites, including a refugee center, a hospital, a home for street boys and an orphanage for both physically and mentally disabled children

-May 2018: A total of 13 service learning participants will travel to Kenya and stay with the Little Sisters of St. Francis of Assisi (LSOSF), a missionary community, where they will take part in service learning activities within the LSOSF compound and throughout Nairobi.
+May 2018: Service learning participants traveled to Kenya, staying with the Little Sisters of St. Francis of Assisi (LSOSF), a missionary community, where they took part in service learning activities within the LSOSF compound and throughout Nairobi.